Deltares/Ribasim/python/ribasim/README.md

 The package is [registered in PyPI](https://pypi.org/project/ribasim/) and can therefore be installed with `pip install ribasim`.

-For documentation please see the https://deltares.github.io/Ribasim/.
+For documentation please see the https://deltares.github.io/Ribasim/ and [API reference](https://deltares.github.io/Ribasim/reference/python/)

 # Contributing